A Mighty Girl's top books for Thanksgiving!

-Every November, families in the United States celebrate Thanksgiving -- a special day of family, feasting, and thankfulness!
+Every November, families in the United States celebrate Thanksgiving — a special day of family, feasting, and thankfulness!
 In celebration of the upcoming holiday, we're sharing our favorite Thanksgiving stories starring girls and women.
-Of special interest to many of our supporters will be two children's biographies about Sarah Hale, the woman responsible for Thanksgiving becoming a national holiday.
+Of special interest to many of our supporters will be a children's biography about Sarah Hale, the woman responsible for Thanksgiving becoming a national holiday.

 Born in 1788, the little known heroine of Thanksgiving believed that the young nation had too few national holidays that unified people across the country.
 At the time, Thanksgiving was celebrated in certain states primarily in the North and was observed on different days in different locations.
 Hale sought to create a single holiday that would help unify the nation around a single day of gratitude for one's blessings.
 For 36 years, Hale lobbied presidents, governors, and businesspeople to support her cause.